gildesmarais/website/_drafts/using_macos.md

 ---
 layout: post
-title: 'How I work, part 2: macOS'
+title: "How I work, part 2: macOS"
 description: "This post documents how I work productively with macOS.
 It is part of a post series."
 toc: true
 tags: